 Spot cleaning is the only choice in shoes that have embellishment.
 These shoes that have decoration on them may hand wash the shoe or immerse it in water that will soften the adhering agent used in attaching the embellishment to the surface.
 If you intend to machine wash it, don’ try because it might damage the embellishment.

 You Will Need:

 - Sea Breeze or Hand Sanitizer

-Feet perspiration is the main contributor of bad smell.
-By keeping the moisture away, you will keep your feet dry and rid of bad smell.
+Feet perspiration is the main contributor to bad smell.
+By keeping the moisture away, you will keep your feet dry and rid of bad smells.

 Put some Sea Breeze, a hand sanitizer on the bottom of each foot after washing and drying the feet.
 This can be done before putting on the shoes and throughout the day, reapplication is a must.

-Putting antiperspirant in the feet’s bottom is the second choice because it is used in getting rid of perspiration and accumulated moisture in the shoes.
+Putting antiperspirant on the feet’s bottom is the second choice because it is used in getting rid of perspiration and accumulated moisture in the shoes.

 - The best solution for smelly feet is prevention.
 Every day you must wash your feet thoroughly to the bottoms and between the toes.

 - Using sheets is an easy way to rid the shoes of bad smell.
-By placing it in the shoe when not in use, deodorizes the inside of it.
+Placing it in the shoe when not in use, deodorizes the inside of it.

 - Consult a podiatrist for examination if it is still smelly because of excessive foot perspiration.

 - You can also use inserts that contain activated charcoal such as Odor Eaters because it is proven to absorb odor.

 - In cleaning shoes, you may apply alcohol to the inside of them because there might be bacteria contributing to the bad smell.
 Do not use this process always, maybe once a week because it may dry out the materials present in the shoe.